BrunoAdul/BrunoAdul/README.md

 # 💫 About Me:
-I'm currently working on Websites ,Machine Learning And Ai And Data Analytics,,I'm looking to collaborate on open source Enterprise Soteware and AI Models  , I'm currently learning large language models and AI Agents , Ask me About Software Development, Machine Learning and Linux Administration
+I’m currently developing innovative websites while advancing projects in machine learning, AI, and data analytics.
+I welcome opportunities to collaborate on open-source enterprise software and AI models.
+I’m also deepening my expertise in large language models and AI agents.
+Feel free to reach out if you’d like to discuss software development, machine learning, or Linux administration.

 ## 🌐 Socials: